 I like how this template turns marketing into a system.
 It’s especially useful if you’re juggling multiple projects or need to manage creatives and metrics in one place.
 It’s one of the most flexible options for detail-oriented PMs.

-8. Trello – Simple and visual campaign board
+8. Trello – A Kanban board

 Trello’s kanban-style campaign board uses columns like “Planning,” “In Progress,” and “Launched” to help teams track campaign status with ease.
 Cards include task descriptions, attachments, and checklists, and the drag-and-drop format makes updates a breeze.